Work underway on British tanker sunk by U-boat off NY in WW2

 A team has been at the site of the tanker, named Coimbra, since April 29 and has pumped more than 62,000 gallons (235,000 liters) of oil since May 11, the Coast Guard said in a news release.
 Initial dive operations found the tanker was leaking small amounts of oil.

-The Coimbra was carrying more than 2 million gallons of oil when it was torpedoed in January 1942, killing 36 officers and crew members.
+The Coimbra was carrying more than 2 million gallons (7.6 million liters) of oil when it was torpedoed in January 1942, killing 36 officers and crew members.

-It now lies 180 feet (54 meters) beneath the surface of the Atlantic Ocean, about 30 miles (48 kilometers) off Long Island’s south shore.
+It now lies 180 feet (about 55 meters) beneath the surface of the Atlantic Ocean, about 30 miles (50 kilometers) off Long Island’s south shore.

 The Coast Guard and the state Department of Environmental Conservation are working with a private company, Resolve Marine, to assess and reduce any pollution threats posed by the leak.